 How to Live, Work, or Volunteer in Bali

-Located in Indonesia, Bali is just over ten thousand miles from the United States.
-With the chaotic net of connecting flights, a trip to Bali will usually amount to thirty hours of travel time.
+Located in Indonesia, Bali is just over 10,000 miles from the United States.
+With the chaotic net of connecting flights, a trip to Bali will usually amount to 30 hours of travel time.
 That's a long way to go, yet the island has lured tourists from America, as well as many other countries, year after year.

 Here's an example of a month-long experience in Bali, including tips on living and working on the Island of the Gods.

 Most major international airports seem disconnected from their namesake cities, neutral territories that feel universal rather than unique.
 The Ngurah Rai International Airport in Bali, however, stands apart.
 Ngurah Rai is much like Bali itself: a tentative balance between Indonesian culture and Western convenience, the same dynamic that has attracted so many visitors to the island in recent years.

 When you step off the airplane, a first breath reveals air perfumed with Hindu incense.
 Scents of sandalwood, ylang-ylang, and jasmine hang heavy in the humid air.

 Like in the rest of Bali, small square baskets, woven from palm leaves and filled with flowers, biscuits, sometimes even coins and cigarettes, are laid out all around the airport.
 These offerings are everywhere on the island, from sidewalks to shops to restaurants, to the currency exchange desk at the airport.
 The offerings are believed to placate the demon spirits that frequent the physical world.

 The airport’s design itself also reflects the architecture of the Hindu temples that have made Bali a spiritual place for some.
 Others come to lose themselves in the sea and surf, or the raucous discos of Kuta, the island’s party capital.